 Whether it’s a problematic co-worker or your toddler throwing a tantrum, if you’re upset, it is perfectly acceptable to take a break before you discuss the issue.

 You may also reduce stress by removing unnecessary items from your to-do list.
-This might decrease your level of anxiety and overwhelm.
+This might decrease your level of anxiety and feelings of being overwhelmed.

 Release the expectation to be happy and joyful about this pregnancy 24/7.
-We don’t discuss these negative emotions because we worry that people will think we aren’t excited to be expecting or are taking for granted this blessing in our lives.
+As moms, we don’t often discuss these negative emotions because we worry that people will think we aren’t excited to be pregnant or are taking for granted this blessing in our lives.

 Pregnancy can be difficult!
 Permit yourself to feel these emotions without judgment.

 If you decide to confide in someone else, choose a trusted friend you know will be supportive and empathetic.
-If you are journaling, then give yourself grace.
+If you are journaling, give yourself grace.

 Getting A Grip On Anger

 If you are feeling more emotional, you are not alone!
 Most pregnant women feel emotions more intensely.
 If the anger turns into sadness or persists, you could be dealing with an antenatal mental health disorder.
 Seeking counseling is an effective way to improve your symptoms and take back your pregnancy.
 Let your healthcare provider know what your concerns are so that they can keep both of you safe.

 Editor's Note:Caitlin Goodwin, MSN, RN, CNM

-If you’ve used these tips, and still have trouble with your emotions, don’t put off a discussion with your healthcare provider anymore!
+If you’ve used these tips and still have trouble with your emotions, don’t put off a discussion with your healthcare provider!
 Just as you wouldn’t ignore a physical symptom, take care of your mental and emotional health.